 We are now seeking a further credit for studies in either financial advice or related member specialisations and recently lodged a submission with FASEA requesting further clarification of information required.

-All members who were on the Financial Adviser Register (FAR) as at 31st December 2018 and wish to provide personal advice to retail clients post 31 December 2020 are required to complete FASEA’s exam.
+All members who were on the Financial Adviser Register (FAR) as at 31st December 2018 and wish to provide personal advice to retail clients post 31 December 2021 are required to complete FASEA’s exam (assuming extensions are legislated).
 FASEA has published practice exam questions that can be found on their website.

 Help with exam preparation